erjosito/ansible-azure-lab/README.md

 - `fatal: [localhost]: FAILED! => {"changed": false, "failed": true, "msg": "The storage account named storageaccountname is already taken. - Reason.already_exists"}`
 Resolution: use another name for your VM, that one seems to be already taken
 - `fatal: [localhost]: FAILED! => {"changed": false, "failed": true, "msg": "Error creating or updating your-vm-name - Azure Error: InvalidDomainNameLabel\nMessage`: The domain name label for your VM is invalid.
 It must conform to the following regular expression: ^[a-z][a-z0-9-]{1,61}[a-z0-9]$."}
 Resolution: use another name for your VM following the naming syntax.
-The problem could be that VM names should not start with a number or an upper case letter, but with a lower case letter
+The problem could be that VM names should not start with a number or an upper case letter, but with a lower case letter.

 **Step 4.** While the playbook is running, have a look in another console inside of the file `~/ansible-azure-lab/new_vm_web.yml` , and try to identify the different parts it is made out of.

-**Step 5.** Step 5.
-You can run the dynamic inventory, to verify that the new VM is now detected by Ansible:
+**Step 5.** You can run the dynamic inventory, to verify that the new VM is now detected by Ansible:

 <pre lang="...">
 <b>python ./ansible/contrib/inventory/azure_rm.py --list | jq</b>